hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-love-octopus-energy.md

 [Octopus](https://share.octopus.energy/neat-bee-361) also have the best export tariff fo solar.
 On average I'm getting 12.86p/ KWh on their Agile Outgoing tariff.
 Only Tesla Powerwalls offer more.

-I thoroughly recomend Octopus Energy and Electroverse app.
+I thoroughly recommend Octopus Energy and their Electroverse app.

 Get £50 credit when you sign up to [Octopus Energy using my referral](https://share.octopus.energy/neat-bee-361).
 Disclosure that I wil also get £50.